What Breaks After $100K: The 3 Constraint Patterns That Cost Operators $50K+ Each Year They Go Undiagnosed

 David runs a B2B consulting practice.
 Hit $118K/month in January.
 By June, he was working 62 hours weekly and considering shutting down.
 Revenue was $121K—barely moved—but profit dropped from $89K to $71K monthly.

-The mistake: he ignored the margin for growth.
-He added clients, services, and complexity without checking if the revenue increase justified the operational cost.
-His effective hourly rate dropped from $297 to $193, while hours increased from 40 to 62 per week.
+Mechanic: Added clients, services, and complexity without testing if the extra revenue justified operational cost; effective hourly rate dropped from $297 to $193, while hours increased from 40 to 62 per week.

 Same pattern, different manifestation.
 Both operators made decisions that looked correct at $75K but became costly at $100K+.
 The revenue stage changed the rules.
 They kept playing by the old rules.